QuanyiLi/MADDPG-Congestion-Control-Based-on-OMNETPP/README.md

 # MADDPG-Congestion-Control-Based-on-OMNETPP

 ## Videos
-Now, the experiment video can be accessed.
-A simple mehod is downloading them from ExperimentsVideo.zip
+Now, the experiment video can be accessed by downloading them from ExperimentsVideo.zip

 Since we use LFS to upload videos, if you want to clone project including videos, use ```git lfs clone``` to pull this repo instead of ```git clone```.

 If you only want to access the code, use ```git clone```, and it won't pull videos from LFS.

 ## Code
 Source code of algorithm can be accessed.
-It's messy now.

 #### I'll refactor the whole project soon.